Last Updated on November 16, 2022 by DMEditor

 Answer: Yes, there are some great MailChimp alternatives, like Sendinblue which offers a better automation and has a lower price than MailChimp, and also ActiveCampaign has become very popular thanks to the cheaper price and great automation tools as well.

 Answer: SendinBlue is definitely better than MailChimp because it has way more tools and different types of list management.
 Since price is also a concerning factor to many who want to use email marketing, SendinBlue here also comes as a winner.

 Best MailChimp Alternatives: Conclusion

-Some like MailerLite offer a bunch of useful features for much less or free.
-The likes of AWeber, GetResponse and ActiveCampaign are pretty close to what MailChimp offers, but oust the latter with more detailed automation, conversion-orientation, value for money and mobile-friendly features and integrations.
+Some like MailerLite offer a bunch of useful features for much less or free plan.
+Mailchimp alternatives like AWeber, GetResponse and ActiveCampaign are pretty close to what MailChimp offers, but oust the latter with more detailed automation, conversion-orientation, value for money and mobile-friendly features and integrations.

-And, as in the case of HubSpot and Klaviyo, other tools have more advanced features that are best for expert and dedicated marketers or ecommerce-specific needs.
-The best MailChimp alternative for you will require you to assess exactly what you truly need and want in an ideal email marketing software provider.
+And, as in the case of HubSpot and Klaviyo email marketing provider, other tools have more advanced features that are best for expert and dedicated marketers or ecommerce-specific needs.